songchaow/proposal-of-plugin-manager/Design and Implementation.md

 A new app-store like Plugin Manager is planned to be implemented.
 This tool can reside in Resource Manager(find it in MuseScore menu: Preferences->General->Update translations, or Help->Resource Manager) as a new tab, or just replace the old plugin manager.

+This section explains the behaviors that the user will see when using the new plugin manager.

 In short, two main facilities are covered:

 - (Part I) Automatically install and manage plugin packages from [MuseScore plugin repository](https://musescore.org/en/plugins).